xbeat/Machine-Learning/README.md

 Data collection is the foundation of any machine learning project.
 It involves gathering raw data from various sources such as APIs, databases, and web scraping.
 Establishing robust data pipelines ensures data quality and consistency.

+## Efficient Fine-Tuning of Large Language Models with LoRA

+Introduction to Low-Rank Adaptation (LoRA)

+Low-Rank Adaptation (LoRA) is an efficient method for fine-tuning large language models (LLMs).
+It addresses the computational challenges of traditional fine-tuning by updating only small, low-rank matrices instead of the entire model.
+This approach significantly reduces resource requirements while maintaining performance.

+## Experiment Tracking in Machine Learning with Python

+Introduction to Experiment Tracking in Machine Learning

+Experiment tracking is a crucial aspect of machine learning projects, enabling data scientists to organize, compare, and reproduce their work efficiently.
+It involves systematically recording parameters, metrics, and artifacts for each experiment run.
+This practice is essential for maintaining a clear history of your ML development process and facilitating collaboration among team members.

 ## Multilingual Sentence Encoding with PyTorch

 Introduction to Multilingual Universal Sentence Encoder (mUSE)